 There are a few BI tools out there, but the most usable and compatible ones are what you should be looking for.
 Compatibility is critical because to use these tools you need to analyse raw data!

 Most people use MS Excel to store large (or small) transactions and datasets for sales, stock and other accounting-related reports.
 This data will need to be imported or accessed directly by the tool to generate real-time graphs, forecasts and reports.

 A good BI tool should make accessing and processing such raw data a breeze.

 As a business intelligence tool user, the one that makes the most sense to use is a Microsoft-based tool called Power BI.
-This is the one we recommend because it also comes free with a subscription to Office 365 Proplus package (latest Office apps incl.
-Excel), for as little as 12 USD per month.
+This is the one we recommend.
+It also comes free with a subscription to Office 365 Proplus package (latest Office apps), for as little as 12 USD per month.

 That means you can dive in straight from MS Excel without having to add-on or pay for another subscription to a third-party software.